 You may not know it, but if you have a Google account and you’re using an Android phone to snap your photos, there’s a very good chance they’re backed up on Google Photos.
 The cloud-based photo storage app can be a lifesaver for a whole library of images, but where does the line stand from free to paid service?

-Google is hardly alone in offering online photo storage, except being unlimited — at a reduced resolution per image — is what makes it feel so indispensable.
+Google isn’t alone in offering online photo storage, except making it unlimited is what made it feel so indispensable before.
 Years’ worth of memories stored in one place you can access from just about anywhere.
 And it’s meant to be seamless because you only need a Google account and to opt in for photo backup from your phone to get started.

 Since a Google account is pretty much a prerequisite for using an Android smartphone or tablet, you will find access to the Photos app easy enough.
-It’s preloaded into every Android device, except for a few Huawei models, though you can still get to it on those, too.
+It’s preloaded into every Android device, except for a few Huawei models, though you can still get it there, too.
 If your phone is incompatible because it’s old, you can still get to the images through a web browser.

 There’s also an iOS app for the iPhone, plus another for the iPad.
 On computers, Google supports both Windows PC and MacOS through a browser by just going to photos.google.com.
 There is no dedicated app for either platform.
 There is, however, on Chromebooks, where you get a richer experience.